SeffySnow/APPL_stock_price_project/README.md

 * AAPL’s closing price exhibited a noticeable decline within two trading days of the February 1, 2025 tariff announcement.

-* The stock dipped approximately 4.7% from $165.30 (Jan 30) to $157.60 (Feb 4).

 **Volume Spikes**:

-* Trading volume jumped by nearly 50% on the day of the tariff announcement, suggesting increased investor activity.
+* Trading volume jumped on the day of the tariff announcement, suggesting increased investor activity.

-* Smaller volume upticks were also observed around the Jan 20 memorandum and Nov 5 election.

 **Insights & Implications**:

 * Tariff announcements can trigger swift sell-offs in large-cap tech stocks.
 Short-term traders and risk managers should monitor policy calendars for similar events.
+* Decreasing price coupled with rising volume suggests that many investors are offloading shares immediately after a policy change.
 * The combined use of time-series and event-based analysis provides a replicable framework for investigating policy impacts on other equities.